In 2018 Apple Spent $60 Billion With 9,000 U.S. Suppliers - The Mac Observer

 Apple U.S. Job Creation

 In the latest update to Apple Newsroom, the company talks about U.S. component manufacturing.
-For example, Finisar was awarded US$390 million from Apple’s Advanced Manufacturing Fun last year.
+For example, Finisar was awarded US$390 million from Apple’s Advanced Manufacturing Fund last year.
 Finisar then started creating part of the TrueDepth camera system used for Face ID.

 In 2018, Apple spent $60 billion with 9,000 American component suppliers and companies, an increase of more than 10 percent from the year before, supporting more than 450,000 jobs.